- Listing Type: Summer Programs

-This online course will explore the major artists, movements, cultures, and ideas that have shaped the history of Western art through a combination of lectures and virtual tours of international museums and architectural monuments.
-In a dynamic online learning environment that balances live sessions with interactive activities, students will engage in an intensive study of famous works of art, art historical movements, and architecture.
+This course will explore the major artists, movements, cultures, and ideas that have shaped the history of Western art through a combination of lectures and virtual tours of international museums and architectural monuments.
+In a dynamic learning environment that balances in-person sessions with interactive activities, students will engage in an intensive study of famous works of art, art historical movements, and architecture.

 Cost and Session Information